datagero/pico-scholar/README.md

+We recommend you try the app through Gitpod (below) which provides all you need to get started.

+For your local development / use:
-1. For the demo scripts, get your OpenAI key: https://platform.openai.com/docs/quickstart
+1. Get your OpenAI key: https://platform.openai.com/docs/quickstart
-2. You need to set-up the below environment variables on a .env file at project level
+2. You need to set-up the below environment variables on a .env file at project level (and .env_docker at the backend folder)

 ```
-DEVELOPER_NAME=
+OPENAI_API_KEY=

 TIDB_HOST=
 TIDB_USERNAME=